anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

-  2. Rather than having full RA functionality, the registrar MAY act as a local registration authority (LRA) and delegate part of its involvement in certificate enrollment to a backend RA, called RA.
+  2. Rather than having full RA functionality, the registrar MAY act as a local registration authority (LRA) and delegate part of its involvement in certificate enrollment to a backend RA.
-     In such scenarios, the registrar optionally checks certification requests it receives from pledges and forwards them to the RA.
-The RA performs the remaining parts of the enrollment request validation and authorization.
+     In such scenarios, the registrar optionally checks certification requests it receives from pledges and forwards them to the backend RA, which performs the remaining parts of the enrollment request validation and authorization.
-     Note that to this end the RA may need information regarding the authorization of pledges from the registrar or from other sources.
+     Note that to this end the backend RA may need information regarding the authorization of pledges from the registrar or from other sources.
      On the way back, the registrar forwards responses by the PKI to the pledge on the same channel.

      Note:
-     To support end-to-end authentication of the pledge across the registrar to the RA, the certification request structure signed by the pledge needs to be retained by the registrar, and the registrar can not use for its communication with the PKI an enrollment protocol different from the one used by the pledge.
+     To support end-to-end authentication of the pledge across the registrar to the backend RA, the certification request structure signed by the pledge needs to be upheld and forwarded by the registrar.
+     Moreover, the registrar can not use for its communication with the PKI an enrollment protocol that is different from the enrollment protocol used between the pledge and the registrar.

   3. The use of a certificate enrollment protocol with authenticated self-contained objects gives freedom how to transfer enrollment messages between the pledge and an RA.
-     Regardless of how this transfer is protected and how messages are routed, also in case that the RA is not part of the registrar it MUST be guaranteed, like in BRSKI, that the RA accepts certification requests for LDevIDs only with the consent of the registrar.
+     BRSKI demands that the RA accept  certification requests for LDevIDs only with the consent of the registrar.
+Also with BRSKI-AE this MUST be guaranteed also in case that the RA is not part of the registrar, regardless of whether the message transfer is protected or not, and how messages are routed.
      See {{sec-consider}} for details on how this can be achieved.

 <!-- is already covered by paragraph a little further below: